leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/interacting_with_python.md

 - The lack of immediate feedback makes learning harder **Pros**:
 - There are simple code checkers called "linters" that check for style and basic syntax.
-These can often be installed into your IDE (e.g. Pycharm).
+These can often be installed into your editor (e.g. Pycharm).
 - Most serious coding is done this way
-- Some IDEs offer the ability to run lines of code in a REPL
+- Most editors offer the ability to run lines of code in a REPL (and many more features that we won't touch on in this class).

 #### Notebooks (in between REPL and scripts)
 You can think of notebooks as a file with multiple "blocks", each acting